St. Aloysius Gonzaga Secondary School: Description

 Gonzaga is part of Erin Meadows Multi-use Complex, a partnership between the City of Mississauga, the Mississauga Library System, and the school board.
 The advanced-concept building includes a substantial library and a community centre complete with swimming pool.
 Students are able to access the community library and can use the community centre facilities as part of their program.

 Gonzaga, which has over 1,800 students, has a significant number of programs that accommodate academic and special needs students.
-Integrated in the programs are Advanced Placement classes, a Career Paths (vocational) program, an ASD (Autism Spectrum Disorder) program, and an Extended French program for selected students.
+Integrated in the programs are Advanced Placement classes, a Career Paths (vocational) program, a SOAR (Supportive Opportunities for Academics and Resources) program, and an Extended French program for selected students.

 The school is across the street from Merciful Redeemer Parish, where students can attend mass.